Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/How to add configurations.md

 ---
 sidebar_position: 1
 ---
-# UI Customisation
+# How to add Configurations

-Stirling PDF allows straightforward customisation of the application name to make Stirling-PDF your own using environment variables `APP_HOME_NAME`, `APP_HOME_DESCRIPTION`, and `APP_NAVBAR_NAME` with Docker or Java.
+Stirling PDF has configuration added in multiple ways, Either ENvironment variables or directly passed into java via commandline parameter

 ### Local